Best Gravel Bike Helmet

 For a range of cycling disciplines, including road, mountain, gravel, and beyond, the G1 offers featherweight and aerodynamic performance.
 The US version is significantly heavier since it has a different safety certification than the CE-CPSC-AS used in Europe.

 The G1 has Lazer’s patented Advanced Rollsys System in its ultra-light version, providing a simple 360° adjustment.
-It ensures a proper and cozy fit when used with the Adjustable Head Basket.
+It ensures a proper and cozy fit with the Adjustable Head Basket.

 The G1’s real weight varies depending on the user’s size, location, and need for MIPS.
 The G1 for the US (and Canada) and the Genesis for the rest of the world are the two versions of this helmet that Lazer makes.